 84 as a vector θ = (θ1, θ2, ..., θd), and all trainable parameters of the invertible and summary neural networks as φ = (φinv , φsum).

-85 The number of parameters of a mathematical model will be denoted as d, and the number of data points in x or X as n.
+85 The number of parameters of a mathematical model will be denoted as d, and the number of observations in x or X as n.

 86 Deep Probabilistic Modeling.
 Our method draws on major advances in modern deep probabilistic modeling, also referred to